fedelemantuano/udemy-ansible-certification/Exercise_3.md

 - Make a playbook that use [geerlingguy.haproxy](https://galaxy.ansible.com/geerlingguy/haproxy) to install and configure [HAProxy](http://www.haproxy.org/).
 This playbook should balance the webservers in group inventory on port 80/TCP.
 Remember to open port 80/TCP with your role.

-- Create a role that install [PostgreSQL](https://www.postgresql.org/), start and create a database.
-Then you should make a playbook that use this role and open PostgreSQL port (5432/TCP) on firewall (use your role).
+- Make a playbook that use [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) to install and configure [PostgreSQL](https://www.postgresql.org/).
+Use the role firewall to open the PostgreSQL port (5432/TCP).
+Create a database `udemy` and a user `udemy_user` with password `udemy_password`.